 Or is that just me??

-Our casual dress is also a form of virtue signalling, as if to say ‘my integrity and standard of work is so excellent that it can outshine even this sloppy outfit’.
-And in an economic environment where many hard working, honest and skilled people can’t afford good clothes, this sentiment has its benefits.
+Our casual dress is also a form of virtue signalling, as if to say ‘my standard of work is so excellent that it can outshine even this sloppy outfit’.
+And in an economic environment where many skilled people can’t afford good clothes, this sentiment has its benefits.

 Men also have, in far disproportionate numbers to women, a broad spectrum of highly successful male role models who choose informal dress.
 And we mimic their explanations in our own justifications for casual attire.

 I don’t have the time or energy to think about fashion

 I’m a working man, I don’t just lounge around in suits all day

 The greatest obstacle I encounter with gents who’d like to dress better, is that we’ve been socialized in this mode of thinking, and the distance between where we are style-wise and these guys on instagram,

 Wishing you all a great week ahead 👏🏼 📸 – @maximdenisenko • • • #menswear #mensfashion #mensfashionpost #fashion #fashionblogger #hongkong #amsterdam #menwithclass #dapper #style #madrid #paris #gentleman #guyswithstyle #gq #suits #styleoftheday #instafashion #essex #sydney #hamburg #ootd #london #losangeles #milan #nyc #dubai #dubaistreetstyle #mydubai

 Is so vast it may as well be interstellar…Though it needn’t be

 Since I myself am a complete hippy on the inside, I know it’s actually really easy to up your style game without suddenly alienating you from yourself ;)